Updated: Jun 11

 There are those in Calbria that have ascended beyond the title of knight.
 They scour the realm for the treacherous and deceitful, intent on ending their terrible reigns.
 To battle against such hidden and overwhelming darkness requires not simply a hero alone, but Relics of legend to accompany them.

 Relics are gained randomly, and only through card effects.
 There are very few cards in the game that grant Relics, and most have a steep cost.
-For example, you must forego a normal Second Wind to gain a Relic with the Saint Ultimate, Saints Past.
+For example, you must forego a normal Second Wind to gain a Relic with the Saint Ultimate, Godsend.
 It is difficult to justify losing your Second Wind, but gaining a Relic is an effect worthy of being paid to receive aid from thy forefathers.

-There are six Relics in total.
+There are eight Relics in total.
 Before a game begins, if your deck has the capability to gain Relics, you'll shuffle them together in their own, separate pile.
 Once you gain a random Relic, you draw one and immediately activate its effects.
 Each Relic has powerful implications—some simply have a one-time boost, others permanently alter the game state, and some will stay attached to you until they are destroyed.